-FABIO MASSIMO CASTALDO Vicepresident of the European Parliament, Brussels t is an honour for me to address such a High-Level Conference organised by the NATO Defense College Foundation (NDCF).
+Fabio Massimo Castaldo Vicepresident of the European Parliament, Brussels

+It is an honour for me to address such a High-Level Conference organised by the NATO Defense College Foundation (NDCF).
 NDCF has a long tradition of successful conferences where decision-makers, politicians, and other actors have been able to exchange ideas in high-level panels.